The Invitation

 In a world where attention is engineered for profit, where we face a collapse in trust, and where democratic institutions struggle to keep pace with technological change—we invite you to pause and reconnect with what you know to be true: that decisions must come from hearts nurtured by humanity, love, and compassion.

-A Four-Day Immersion in Contemplative Leadership for the AI Age
+A Three-Day Immersion in Contemplative Leadership for the AI Age

 Retreat Details